digitalrebar/doc/deployment/install/quick.rst

 #.
 Add 2+ nodes from the "Nodes" menu:

    #.
 Add nodes from form at the top of the Nodes page.
 The API has additional options.
    #.
+Recommended: For Swarm in AWS, the "default_os" should be sufficient.
+It loads Ubuntu 14.014 and is `mapped in many AWS regions <https://github.com/rackn/digitalrebar-deploy/blob/master/containers/cloudwrap/cloudwrap/api.rb#L110>`_.
-Recommended: For Swarm, use "default_os" in AWS instead of an AMI UUID.
-In Google, you need to specific Centos7 with ``projects/centos-cloud/global/images/centos-7-v20151104``.
+   #  In Google, you can use the single specific Centos7 with ``projects/centos-cloud/global/images/centos-7-v20151104``.
    #.
 If you are trying other clouds or images, you need can override default_os based on `provider o/s map <https://github.com/rackn/digitalrebar-deploy/blob/master/workloads/os.map>`_  For example: Centos 7 AMI UUID for us-west-2 is ami-d440a6e7.
    #.
 Detailed `Instructions here <../provider.rst>`_.
 #.
 Allow the system to complete annealing (progress in top right corner)